ImTheyyyyy/NyoJS/README.md

-# NanoUI
+# NyoJS

-NanoUI is a lightweight framework for building web applications with support for middleware, advanced routing, error handling, and more.
+NyoJS is a lightweight framework for building web applications with support for middleware, advanced routing, error handling, and more.

 ## Installation

-You can install NanoUI from npm:
+You can install NyoJS from npm:

 ```sh
 npm install nyo-js